Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 New South Wales: gyms, fitness centres and studios (such as dance studios) may open for up to 30 a class.
 The total in a facility must not exceed one person in 4 sq metres, excluding staff.
 Outside of greater Sydney, gym classes can have up to 50 participants.
 Indoor pools and saunas have also reopened subject to the one person per 4 sq metre rule in greater Sydney and one person per 2 sq metre rule in regional NSW.
 Community sporting competitions and training can go ahead as long as the number in a facility does not exceed one person every 4 sq metres, excluding staff, to a maximum of 500.
 You can use outdoor gym equipment in public, with caution, and enjoy activities such as fishing, hunting and boating.

-Victoria: personal training is allowed and exercise in a group of up to 100 in a public place is permitted.
-For indoor exercise classes, the cap is 50 people.
-In general, gyms are subject to the one per 4 sq metre density rule when staffed and the one per 8 sq metres when unstaffed.
-Outdoor sport recreational facilities, such as tennis courts, golf courses or bowling greens, are open with some restrictions.
-Outdoor and indoor pools have opened, with restrictions on capacity.

 Queensland: gyms, health clubs, yoga studios and community sports clubs can open for up to one person per 2 sq metres.
+Mandatory record keeping is required at these venues.
 People can gather outside (capped at 20 people in greater Brisbane), play non-contact sport and participate in outdoor group training and boot camps with physical distancing.
 Parks, playgrounds, skateparks and pools are open with physical distancing rules.

 Tasmania: gatherings are limited to 1,000 people in the outdoors of a premises for community sport and 250 for an undivided space in an indoor premises, or a maximum of one person per 2 sq metres.
 Indoor pools are limited to 250 people in each single undivided space, or a maximum of one person per 2 sq metres.
 Outdoor pools are limited to a maximum of 1,000 people in the whole outdoor area of premises, or a maximum of one person per 2 sq metres.